 - Assignments must meet requirements as outlined in this document, verbally conveyed in class, and explained on assignment sheets.
 Assignments that do not meet requirements will lose points.
-I also reserve the right to refuse to accept assignments that don't meet requirements. - Late major essays will lose ten points for each class period they are late until they hit an F (50).
-I stop deducting for lateness at that point, which means even very late papers are potentially worth a lot of points.
-Late homework /classwork will not be accepted (see "Attendance & Withdrawal Policies" for details). - Homework and classwork are assessed as completion grades unless I state otherwise.
-Quizzes are worth 3 points unless I state otherwise.
-Homework and classwork assignments are worth 5 points unless I state otherwise. - I reserve the right to deduct points even from completion-grade assignments if they show a lack of effort or do not meet the assignment's requirements.
+I also reserve the right to refuse to accept assignments that don't meet requirements. - Students must turn in the major assignments Genre Creative Project, Midterm Portfolio, and Final Portfolio to pass the course.
+Students who fail to turn in these components will receive an F, regardless of what their grade averages out to on the numbers. - Late major assignments will lose ten points for each class period they are late until they hit an F (50).
+I stop deducting for lateness at that point, which means even very late major assignments are potentially worth a lot of points.
+Late homework /classwork will not be accepted at all (see "Attendance & Withdrawal Policies" for details). - I reserve the right to deduct points even from completion-grade assignments if they show a lack of effort or do not meet the assignment's requirements.